3.6 Integrated Audio Drills

 Key Takeaways

-• Integrated drills combine stress, syllable count, phonetic contrasts, and sound-change conditions.
+• Integrated drills combine stress, syllable count, phonetic contrasts, and sound-change conditions into one timed decision.

 Combine the clues

-Real listening decisions rarely isolate one feature forever.
-A practice set may require stress first, then final consonant, then a sound-change condition.
-Integrated drills help you move from hearing a contrast to using that contrast in a timed multiple-choice decision.
-They also reveal whether your weak point is perception, working memory, or rule application.
+Real DLAB items rarely isolate one feature.
+A single prompt may require stress first, then a final consonant, then a sound-change condition.
+Integrated drills move you from hearing a contrast to using that contrast in a timed multiple-choice decision, and they expose whether your weak point is perception, working memory, or rule application.

 Drill stepOutput to produce